Bio 2010 - Microbiology » Summer 2022 » Lab Quiz 5

 α hemolysis causes an olive green color that represents.

-A. the partial breakdown of blood cells on BAP.
+the complete breakdown of blood cells on BAP.

-D. the complete breakdown of blood cells on BAP.
+the partial breakdown of blood cells on BAP.

 Question #6